manik-dhanjal/freezer-Monitoring/readme.md

 # Freezer Monitoring System

 Freezer Monitoring System is a Dashboard for observing stats, log and display the alert of individual freezers.
-It display's stats of freezers updated in realtime to SQL Database in graphs and charts.
+It fetchs stats of freezers from SQL Database which get updated every minute.

 ## Usage
 - It can display the temperature, current and alerts of selected freezer in line graphs, bar graphs and charts.
 - Arduino will insert stats in live_records table in SQL database which in turn will be displayed on dashboard.
-- Dashboard can show alert message of perticular freezers ex- Temperature reached below 12 C.
+- Dashboard can show alert message of particular freezers ex- Temperature reached below 12 C.
 - We can set a minimum temperature Alarm in settings to add message to alert box whenever temperature reaches below 12C.
 ## Tech Stack
 - <b>Node.js</b> is used as Javascript runtime envoirnment.